Do you have a spare ten minutes? Yes? So do some free book promotion.

 8. Leave five of your author business cards in the dentist’s waiting room.
 Or anywhere else for that matter.

-9. Google search ‘book promotion sites’ and read two articles.
+9. Google search ‘book promotion ideas’ and read two articles.
 You never know what new ideas you might stumble upon.

 10. Look at your blog or website and note down three improvements you can make.
 Or, look at other authors’ sites and steal a few ideas.
 While you are there, why not ask if you can do an author interview to post on your blog?
 Leave the actual grunt work for the weekend, though.